 This is a bit of a mundane point … but sometimes the mundane problems are what hold you back from producing your best creative work.
 Are your writing tools working well for you?

-If you find Microsoft Word distracting or a pain to use, try using Scrivener’s full-screen writing mode, or use my personal favourite DarkRoom.
+If you find Microsoft Word distracting or a pain to use, try using Scrivener’s full-screen writing mode or find another app that works well for you.
 If you find that the words flow more easily when you write long-hand, grab a notebook to use – it’s not “less efficient” as you’ll find yourself editing and honing your work when you type it up.

 Whether you’ve got an hour a week or several hours today, these tips should help you make the most of your time.
 And if you’ve got one to add to the list, pop it in the comments below.